AdobeDocs/campaign.en/help/v8/send/transactional.md

 Transactional messaging (Message Center) is a Campaign module designed for managing trigger messages.
 These messages are generated from events triggered from information systems, and can be: invoice, order confirmation, shipping confirmation, password change, product unavailability notification, account statement or website account creation for instance.

-:speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to install and configure Campaign Transactional messaging in your environment.
+[!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to install and configure Campaign Transactional messaging in your environment.

-Transactional messages are used to for:
+Transactional messages are used to send:

 * notifications, such as order confirmations or password resets for example
-* send out an individual real-time response to a customer action
+* an individual real-time response to a customer action
 * non-promotional content

-:bulb: Transactional messaging settings are detailed in [this section](../config/transactional-msg-settings.md).
+[!DNL :bulb:] Transactional messaging settings are detailed in [this section](../config/transactional-msg-settings.md).

-:bulb: Understand transactional messaging architecture in [this page](../dev/architecture.md).
+[!DNL :bulb:] Understand transactional messaging architecture in [this page](../dev/architecture.md).

 >[!CAUTION]
 >